Pedals currently available for Special Order

 A simple name for an essential addition to any board.
 Our boost will also "duck"; it goes from -5dB to +17dB.
 Set low it will allow you to duck under your vocalist (this was a special request from a well known player) and maxed out it will hit the front end of your amp hard.
 Note that the actual increase in volume will depend on how much your amp is compressing the signal.
 If you have a Classic Marshall with the pre-amp pinned, you'll hear a change in tone and only a couple of dB increase.

 As boost pedals are often near the end of the signal path, they are an ideal pedal for a high quality buffered bypass to drive your signal through to your amplifier.
 Our Boost pedal comes with a switch to toggle between true bypass and buffered bypass.
+The buffered output has an impedance of 100 Ohms.
 We only use high quality "op amp" buffers.

 Question: How crazy are you guys?